Mouse Control for Portland OR

 For Portland mouse control, folks turn to electric traps, store-bought bait stations & stuffing steel wool into entry points.
-If you just saw a mouse scurry across the floor, found “evidence,” or if you need a long term Integrated Pest Management strategy for mice, Pest & Pollinator is here to help.
+If you’ve tried a few things that aren’t working or if you need an effective Integrated Pest Management solution for mouse control, Pest & Pollinator is here to help.

 How Do I Keep Mice Away?

 Many folks would prefer for house mice to just leave instead of controlling them lethally.
 We understand.
 To keep mice away from your home and yard, start by removing any habitat where they like to hide.

 - Firewood storage, yard debris, and dense vegetation along the ground create safe harborage for mice.
 Move any items stored along sides of garages, home and fence lines to eliminate or reduce hiding places for mice.

 - Gardens and fruit trees should be harvested regularly to eliminate food sources.
 Dropped bird seed and exterior pet kibbles provide breakfast, lunch and dinner for rodents who love to hoard food back in their nest.

 - Compost bins & chicken coops should be enclosed, especially along the bottom, to prevent mice from burrowing in.